← Research

 When you are young, your heart and lungs synchronize effortlessly.
 4 heartbeats per breath.
 Your immune system responds instantly.
 Everything is in tune.
 You do not notice the coupling because it costs nothing.

 As you age, the synchronization drifts.
 Your heart rate variability drops about 1% per year after 30.
 Your systems still work but they have to try.
 The effort to stay coupled is what you feel as fatigue.
-It is not that your parts are broken.
-It is that they are no longer singing the same note without effort.
+Not broken parts.
+Parts that no longer sing the same note without effort.

 METAL GETS TIRED THE SAME WAY

-A metal beam under repeated stress develops microcracks at the boundaries between its crystal grains.
-Those boundaries are the coupling interfaces — where two crystal domains meet.
+A metal beam under repeated stress develops microcracks at the boundaries between its crystal grains — the coupling interfaces where two crystal domains meet.
 Cycle after cycle, the cracks grow.
 The grains decouple.
 The material fails.
 Engineers have measured this for 150 years.
 They call it the S-N curve.
-It is an exponential decay.
-The same exponential decay as biological aging.
+It is an exponential decay toward a failure threshold.
+Same equation as biological aging: K decays exponentially until the system breaks.

 K(t) = K₀ × exp(-λt)